Jordi Balk: Return to Holland

 On 19 December, Balk announced to his fans via his Instagram account that despite St Patrick's Athletic offering him a multi-year contract, he would be leaving Dublin and returning home to sign for FC Lienden of the Tweede Divisie on a 1.5 year contract.

 Balk signed with Voetbalvereniging Duno Doorwerth, better known as VV DUNO, in the beginning of 2019.
 However, already on 12 February 2019 it was confirmed, that Balk would join DOVO from the upcoming season.

 Balk played for Sportlust '46 from 2020 until he retired from football in July 2022.

 On 9 September 2023, Balk returned to Dublin to play in a friendly for a St Patrick's Athletic legends team for Ian Bermingham's testimonial match.

+He started working as a personal fitness trainer but in 2025 he started playing again for amateur side SVL Langbroek.